dibalokechanda/dibalokechanda.github.io/_posts/2024-03-06-Introduction-to-GLMs-and-GAMs.md

 One common doubt about generalized linear models is, why they are called linear if they are modeling non-linear relationships between the response and predictor variables.
 The answer to that is the model is linear in parameter.

 Another common confusion about generalized linear models is the interpretation of link functions.
 Why do we even need a link function?
 There are several explanations for this.
 One explanation that seems the most intuitive to me is it makes $\mu(\mathbf{X})$ and $\mathbf{X}^{T}\beta$ compatible.
+For example, if your response variable is restricted to strictly non-negative numbers, the link function should transform $\mu_i$ to a non-negative number.
+But this raises another issue.
+Based on this requirement there is a plethora of possible link functions.
+How do we choose the best one?
+Here comes the idea of canonical link functions.

 You can find a nice summary of the distributions and link functions in [Wikipedia](https://en.wikipedia.org/wiki/Generalized_linear_model).
+Also, for a nice visual introduction you can to this [video](https://youtu.be/6Nfv0Xr44y8?list=PLl4b1XM725Oc8g3V9p98UeRTOXoAlGEYw).